nsweeting/authex_blacklist_redis/README.md

 ]
 ```

-Alternatively, you can place your redis url in the env var `REDIS_URL`.
+Alternatively, you can place your redis url in the env var `REDIS_BLACKLIST_URL`.